Home » Private Student Loans

 The Department of Education offers federal student loans that come with great benefits like income-driven repayment, deferment, forbearance, and student loan forgiveness, if it applies to you.
 Also, these loans have fixed interest rates.
 That can be a blessing or a curse.
 It can be good to lock in a rate, but if the rate isn’t great, you may feel stuck (that’s where student loan refinancing can be helpful).

 Federal loans help protect you as a borrower, which is why you should opt for federal student loans first.
-Since an MBA is a graduate program, your loan options may be limited.
-One option is Direct Grad PLUS Loans.
+Since an MBA is a graduate program, your loan options may be more limited than they are for undergraduate students.

 Private student loans